deannguyen9xyz/Electrochemical-Wavelet-Denoising/README.md

 *Kinetic Stability: Anchoring the curve, eliminating vertical shifts.

-*Acknowledging the Limitation

-  *Source of Error: The final deviation between the "Final Recovered" signal (Red Line) and the "Ideal Signal" (Dotted Line) is attributed to the   residual complex, non-linear (sinusoidal) drift present in the simulated data.

-  *Mathematical Constraint: It was mathematically incapable of perfectly modeling the sinusoidal noise, resulting in a final RMSE higher than the target.
+*Acknowledging the Limitation: Non-linear (sinusoidal) drift present in the simulated data.
+It was mathematically incapable of perfectly modeling the sinusoidal noise, resulting in a final RMSE higher than the target.

 *The method has extracted all physically identifiable information from the data.